guythetechie/functional-csharp/README.md

     "Email is required",
     "Password must be at least 8 characters", "Username is already taken");

-// Throws if no messages provided
-Error invalid = Error.From(); // Throws ArgumentException
 ```

 #### `Error From(params Exception[] exceptions)`